Philadelphia Muslim Group Posts Video Of Children Singing About Chopping Off Heads, Lawmaker Wants A ‘Probe’

 — EagleStar.NET (@EagleStarNET) May 1, 2019

-Zeldin, for his part, isn’t buying MAS’ explanation.
+Zeldin, for his part, isn’t buying the MAS’ explanation.
 Specifically, he complains that the MAS wasn’t sufficiently outraged by the video.
 He also finds it unsatisfactory that MAS is essentially investigating itself.

 “That’s unacceptable and obviously unbelievable.”